tomaszborowski/prm2gaussian/README.md

 TRIMMED.xyz
 FROZEN.xyz
 MODEL.xyz
+MODEL.pdb

+In MODEL.pdb:
+- QM atoms have beta = 2.0,
+- LAH have beta = 1.0,
+- other MM atoms have beta = 0.0
+- frozen atoms have occupancy = 0
+- optimized atoms have occupancy = 1

-REQUIRED packages: numpy, pandas, scipy, re, sys, datetime, string, fortranformat
+REQUIRED packages: numpy, pandas, scipy, re, sys, math, datetime, string, fortranformat

 There is ABSOLUTELY NO WARRANTY; you use this software at your own risk.